Ekanpat/Ekanpat/README.md

-- 👋 Hi, I’m @Ekanpat
+- 👋 Hi, I’m Patrick
-- 👀 I’m interested in algorithms & other financial data stuff.
-I am also a cloud computing enthusiast!
+- 👀 I’m interested in algorithms and data analysis.
+I am also an aspiring Cloud Architect and tech enthusiast!
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JS and advanced Python programming.
 - 💞️ I’m looking to collaborate on various projects preferably financial services and health sector.
 - 📫 How to reach me?
 Just chek my bio and send me an email!